ontio/documentation/docs/pages/doc_en/SDKs/ontology_ts_sdk_asset_en.md

 const tx = OntAssetTxBuilder.makeWithdrawOngTx(from, to, amount, payer, gasPrice, gasLimit);
 ````

-### Send Transaction
+### Send transaction
-We can use Restful api, rpc api or websocket api to send transaction.
-Here we use restful api as example.
+We can use RESTful API, RPC API, or WebSocket API to send a transaction.
+Here we use RESTful API as an example.

 ````typescript
 //sign transaction before send it